nephast/dealScrapper/README.md

 Run `npm start`
 It will compile using Babel.
-The server will restart at changes using Nodemon.
+The server will restart at changes using Nodemon. (you can change that by updating the scrip in `package.json`).

 ## TODO: